satyarth/pixelsort/README.md

 `threshold`			| Intervals defined by lightness thresholds; only pixels with a lightness between the upper and lower thresholds are sorted.
 `waves`				| Intervals are waves of nearly uniform widths.
 Control width of waves with `clength`.
 `file`				| Intervals taken from another specified input image.
 Must be black and white.
+`none`				| Sort whole rows, only stopping at image borders.

 #### Sorting Functions